patoarvizu/kms-vault-operator/README.md

 Up until version `v0.14.0`, this operator was using a version of the operator-sdk that supported automatic creation a `Service` and `ServiceMonitor` objects to scrape Prometheus metrics, but that functionality has been removed.
 If you're running the Prometheus operator in your cluster and you want to scrape metrics for this operator, you're going to have to explicitly create them yourself, querying the `/metrics` endpoint on port `:8080`.

 ## For security nerds

+**NOTE:** Due to technical issues with the Notary client, starting on January 4th 2023 and until further notice new images will NOT be signed.
+The images will still be built for multi-architecture, and will include the Git and GPG metadata, but they won't pass Docker Content Trust validation if you have it enabled.

 ### Docker images are signed and published to Docker Hub's Notary server